medhere55/medHereApp/frontend/README.md

   `cd frontend`

-- Install the depencies
+- Install the dependencies

   `npm install`

 - Run the application

-  `ng serve`
+  `ng serve` to use the local backend

+  ` ng serve --configuration production` to use the hosted backend

 - The application should be running now, check the terminal for URL